noaione/yuusha-shoukan-ln/sources/v01/chapter3.md

 garden swayed as if they're dancing.
 The cloudless sky is crystal clear, and the vast land remains calm as time peacefully passes.

-It's as if her heart is reflected in the sky—That she truly had fun—
+It's as if her heart is reflected in the sky...
+That she truly had fun...

 [^chu2]:
     Kaito totally not chuuni name is "Jet-black Darkness", the character